dcaoyuan/nbscala/README.md

 ## FAQ

 **Q**: NetBeans' response becomes slower after a while.

-**A**: Edit your NetBeans configuration file (NetBeansInstallationPlace/etc/netbeans.conf), add -J-Xmx1024M (or bigger)
+**A**: Edit your NetBeans configuration file (NetBeansInstallationPlace/etc/netbeans.conf), add -J-Xmx2048M (or bigger)

-**Q**: How to navigate sbt project's dependency sources.
+**Q**: How to navigate SBT project's dependency sources.

-**A**: From version 1.6.3, this plugin supported to open ivy's sources jar.
-You may need to have sbt download the dependency's sources, please see http://www.scala-sbt.org/0.13.1/docs/Detailed-Topics/Library-Management.html#download-sources.
-Hint: run "updateClassifiers"
+**A**: You should have SBT download the dependency's sources via sbt command: `sbt updateClassifiers`, please see http://www.scala-sbt.org/0.13.1/docs/Detailed-Topics/Library-Management.html#download-sources.

 **Q**: I got: